Brandon-Banh-858/Flask_PWA_Programming_For_The_Web_Task_Template/ReadMe/README.md

 - Fixed a lot of bugs

 ![answers preview](ComputingT410.jpg)
-The answers page was the final of the core mechanics I had to add before submission.
+The answers page was the final of the core mechanics I had to add before submission, but it didn't take as long as I expected.
+Though there were a few issues with the database being 1 value offset from what was required, and the rearrangement of lists also messed things up, I eventually were able to fix all of the bugs.
-This involved giving
+I also quickly added offline functionality, though this was mainly just through copying the code, simular to setting up the python environment.

+For the website, please use Google Chrome to have it function, as a lot of elements are based on screen size and break if the screen size breaks.